How do I create an online assignment?

-If your institution has enabled Google Docs (at the account level) as an assignment submission type, students can connect to Google Docs as a web service to submit an assignment as a Google Doc (.gdoc), Google Sheet (.gsheet), or Google Slide (.gslide).
+Students can submit Google Doc (.gdoc), Google Sheet (.gsheet), or Google Slide (.gslide) files.
 They can also use Google Docs to submit uploaded Word (.doc/.docx), Excel (.xls/.xlsx), PowerPoint (.ppt/.pptx), and PDF files not converted to Google Docs formatting.

 Turnitin File Types

 If your institution has enabled Turnitin, you can create a Turnitin assignment.
 Turnitin accepts various file types and images.

 Select Online Entry Options